torstenb/ucg-ultra-wpasupplicant/README.md

 # 🛜 Unifi Cloud Gateway Ultra — Bypass ATT Modem with `wpa_supplicant`

-Authenticate your **Unifi Cloud Gateway Ultra** directly with AT&T fiber — no stock modem required — using `wpa_supplicant`, EAP authentication, and your extracted certificates.
+Authenticate your **Unifi Cloud Gateway Ultra** directly with AT&T Fiber — no stock modem required — using `wpa_supplicant`, EAP authentication, and your extracted certificates.

 This guide updates legacy UDM/UXG walkthroughs with a **network-aware, persistent service** designed for the UCG Ultra.